|Researched by||Emilia d'Avack, Dr Harvey Tyler-Walters & Catherine Wilding||Refereed by||Dr Leigh Jones|

 Seagrass species are vulnerable to physical damage.
 Activities such as digging and raking for clams, anchoring and mooring will penetrate the substratum to an average depth of 5 cm removing plant biomass above and below ground.
 Penetration to the substratum to a depth greater than 5 cm will directly impact seagrass habitats as the plant is confined to the upper layer of the sediment.
 All biomass (leaves, rhizomes) will be completely removed leading to the death of the plant.
 Seagrass beds are often associated with commercially important bivalves.
 Fisheries targeting these species are therefore likely to impact seagrass habitats and are the most widespread (and best studied) activities giving rise to this pressure on this habitat.

 Irradiance decreases exponentially with increasing depth, and the suspended sediment concentration has a direct linear effect on light attenuation (Van Duin et al., 2001).
 Changes in suspended solids will thus reduce light available for seagrass plants necessary for photosynthesis.
 Impaired productivity due to a decrease in photosynthesis will affect the growth and reproductive abilities of plants.
 Turbidity also results in a reduction of the amount of oxygen available for respiration by the roots and rhizomes thus lowering nutrient uptake.
 The resulting hypoxic conditions will lead to a build-up of sulphides and ammonium, which can be toxic to seagrass at high concentrations (Mateo et al., 2006).
-Considerable declines in seagrass populations related to increase in turbidity from dredging in the Wadden Sea have been recorded (Davison & Hughes, 1998).
+Davison & Hughes (1998) reported considerable declines in seagrass populations related to increases in turbidity from dredging in the Wadden Sea.

-Changes in suspended solids leading to turbid conditions over prolonged period of times are therefore adversely impacting seagrass species.
+Changes in suspended solids leading to turbid conditions over a prolonged period of time are, therefore, likely to adversely impact seagrass species.
 The extent of damage will depend on individual seagrass beds.
 Older, more established perennial meadows have greater carbohydrate reserves and are thus more able to resist to changes in light penetration than annual plants (Alcoverro et al., 2001).
 Seagrass plants found in clear waters may be able to tolerate sporadic high turbidity (Newell & Koch, 2004).
 However, where seagrass beds are already exposed to low light conditions, then losses may result from even short-term events (Williams, 1988).

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|